Toloka/docs/en/guide/concepts/nav.md

 # Toloker skills

 Skill can be any characteristic of the Toloker.
 It is described by a number from 0 to 100.
-For example, you can record the percentage of correct [task responses](../../glossary.md#task-response) in a skill.
+For example, you can record the percentage of correct responses in a skill.

 In addition to skills created by requesters, Toloka has [global skills](nav-cross-project.md).